 The members of the Company's Board of Directors as at the date of this report are presented on page 1.
-Mr. Vasileios Trikoupis, who was appointed director at the date of incorporation, resigned on 29 May 2020 and on the same date Mrs. Vera Kaminara was appointed in his place.
+All of them were members of the Board of Directors throughout the year ended 31 December 2021.

 In accordance with the Company's Articles of Association all Directors presently members of the Board continue in office.